How I Added a Pull-Out Towel Rack to My Kitchen

 I sanded off the grime and then painted the pieces white, once again to add protection from any damp towels.
 Finally, on one end of each piece, I drilled Kreg jig pocket holes so I could later attach the pieces to the front piece.

 Note: If you don't have a Kreg jig, because things are expensive, you might be able to still do this with only corner braces.
 Get super sturdy ones, and give it a shot.
 That being said, I've found my Kreg Jig super useful for all sorts of things that I didn't initially purchase it for (like installing the butcherblock countertops).
-And you don't need a fancy one; this one is only $20, and will get the job done.
+And you don't need a fancy one; this one is much less, and will get the job done.

 The Amazon Basics Drawer Slides (and probably most drawer slides) separate into two main pieces, one which attaches to the side of the cabinet, the other which attaches to the drawer side.